Frequently Asked Questions

 Your piece will come with a care card indicating the types of fabric and dyes it contains.

 All of my pieces are designed to be loose fitting and drape across the body.
-If you typically wear a size XS or S in USA sizing, I recommend buying an S. If you typically wear a size M in USA sizing, I recommend buying a M. If you typically wear a size L or XL in USA sizing, I recommend buying an L. I do plan to offer a greater range of sizes in the future as my business grows.
-For a more detailed breakdown of my sizing recommendations, please see below:
+I hope to offer a greater range of sizes as my business grows.If you typically wear Women’s XS or S or Men’s XS in USA sizing; I recommend buying an S. If you typically wear Women’s M or Men’s S in USA sizing, I recommend buying a M. If you typically wear Women’s L or XL or Men’s M in USA sizing, I recommend buying an L. If you typically wear Women’s XXL or Men’s L in USA sizing, I recommend buying an XL.

 Hanfu refers to the traditional styles of Han Chinese clothing.
 There are many styles that developed across the Chinese dynasties, but some popular styles of hanfu include a top with flowing sleeves paired with a long underskirt (such as qixiong ruqun) or a long loose robe (such as beizi or shenyi).
 To learn more about hanfu, I strongly recommend the book Chinese Clothing by Hua Mei and the illustrations of Gao Chunming.